The Secrets Surrounding Chatfield Hollow State Park

 In the 1960’s Mary decided to strike up a deal with the state to keep her husband’s legacy and property alive for future generations.
 The state purchased the land for $125,000 and Mary lived out her days in the grand house her husband designed and built.

-Looking at the management of the property today, it isn’t a surprise that Mary would have misgivings.
-Once the legal issues were sorted out, the state of Connecticut gained full access to the property and began renting out two of the houses to forestry employees.
+However, once the legal issues were sorted out, the state of Connecticut gained full access to the property and began renting out two of the houses to forestry employees.
 The Connecticut state park was not opened to the public except for a small program allowing special needs children to fish on the pond occasionally.

 Today, things have not changed.
 The Forster property is still closed to the public, inciting outrage within the small group of people who know of the state parcel’s existence.
 In 2012, a few of the historic outbuildings and one cottage were demolished.
-A campaign was started to save the remaining out buildings and the hydro electric dam.
-Today these buildings still stand in ruins, with only the 2 main houses being maintained by the state.
+In 2014, a campaign was started to save the historic buildings with Jeffrey Bradley, Director of Resident Curator Training, calling on then governer, Dannel Malloy to “personally view one of the most pristing places in the entire Connecticut park system”.
+The intent: to incentivize a movement that would restore the historic work of one of Connecticut’s “first green architects”.

 Our visit to Chatfield Hollow State Park